objornstad/ecomodelmarkdowns/README.md

 lpatribolium.rmd - Larvae-Pupae-Adult Tribolium model

-nextgenR0.rmd - general purpose code for cal;cul;ating R0 for compartemental models using next-generation formalism
+nextgenR0.rmd - general purpose code for cal;cul;ating R0 for compartemental models using next-generation formalism (not shiny App)

 outbreakresponsevaccination.rmd -  ORV model based on the SIR with vaccination campaigns